Immigration Psychological Evaluationsfor Hardship and Waiver Cases

 To get the waiver approved, USCIS requires proof of extreme hardship.
 Not hardship to the immigrant, but to their U.S. citizen or lawful permanent resident family member: their spouse, parent, or child.

 That is the question our evaluation answers.
-We interview the qualifying relative, administer standardized psychological assessments, render DSM-5 diagnostic impressions, and produce a forensic report that documents the clinical evidence of extreme hardship.
+We interview the qualifying relative, administer standardized psychological assessments, render DSM-5-TR diagnostic impressions, and produce a forensic psychosocial evaluation report that documents the clinical evidence of extreme hardship.
 The report becomes a critical piece of evidence in the waiver filing.

 Step 1